PokemonGoMap/RocketMap/docs/first-run/configuration-files.md

 ## Shared config

 You may now add settings to a shared config file rather than edit each config individually.
 This is useful in situations where you run multiple instances and have to change the hash key in each config every month.
-Add the shared settings to your shared-config.ini and call the shared config from the command line using the `-scf` flag when you start your instance ` python runserver.py -cf myconfig.ini -scf shared-config.ini`
+Add the shared settings to your shared-config.ini and call the shared config from the command line using the `-scf` flag when you start your instance.

+` python runserver.py -cf myconfig.ini -scf shared-config.ini`

-Remember to remove old keys and any other settings from your normal configs that may cause conflicts
+Remember to remove old keys and any other settings from your normal configs that may cause conflicts.

 ## Running multiple configs